 Nonfiction in your field of interest

-Some high school students tend to reserve nonfiction for school purposes only, such as required reading or for research.
-However, in college and in the professional world, reading nonfiction demonstrates the desire to better yourself and to understand your work better.
-Doing this kind of reading now can go far on your application.
+Some high school students tend to reserve nonfiction for school purposes only.
+Even adults may view nonfiction as required reading or only for research.
+However, in college and in the professional world, reading nonfiction demonstrates the desire to learn!
+Reading nonfiction like this will help you better yourself, and understand your work better.
+Of course, this kind of reading now can go far on your application.
 Depending on the difficulty of the reading, some college admissions offices may also consider it a demonstration of how you’ll do at their college.

 Books by professors

 Similar to the preview category, reading books by professors of a college you’re interested in can give you a unique advantage.
 It shows demonstrated interest in the college, and gives you something further to talk about during campus visits or college interviews.
-Additionally, if you’re lucky, you may have an interviewer who took a class with the professor, and can tell you more about them.
+Additionally, if you’re lucky, you may have an interviewer who took a class with the professor!
+That is a great opportunity to ask your interviewer to tell you more about them.

 Books recommended by colleges

-Whether it’s a book recommended by Ivy League colleges like Harvard, or books that frequently appear on college syllabi, read books put forth by colleges.
+Sometimes, books will be recommended by Ivy League colleges like Harvard; if you don’t explicitly see “books for college bound students,” then check what frequently appears on their college syllabi.
+Read books put forth by colleges you’re applying to, if youc an.
 It’ll help you out if you’re still in the application stage, or if you’re preparing to head off to college.